QuasiIdeas/BunchOfQuasiIdeas/en/useful_promts/rationality_drive/gpt5_prompt_rationality_drive_v3.md

 ---

+## Additional: Probability Challenges
+- At least every third scenario must be a **problem involving probability, statistics, or Bayesian reasoning**.
+- These scenarios should always be embedded in a narrative context: medicine, games of chance, economics, everyday decisions, forecasts, or science.
+- Feedback must always explain:
+  - how to calculate the probability correctly,
+  - what common cognitive error most people usually make.

 ## Additional Notes
 - Scenarios should be **diverse**: everyday, economic, scientific, social, global, futuristic.
 - Maintain a **text-adventure style** with player choices.